-What is HIM's response to the latest Federal safety measures to combat COVID-19?
+What are the latest safety measures put in place by the government to combat COVID-19?

-We will continue to observe and be in regular contact with the Swiss Health Authorities should there be a change in terms of covid protections, to ensure we are continuously implementing the latest health and safety initiatives.
+We will remain in regular contact with the Swiss health authorities to ensure we are continuously implementing the latest health and safety initiatives.

-What type of Health & Safety procedures should I follow as I travel to campus?
+What health and safety procedures should I follow as I travel to campus?

-Help us help you - with the two W's - Wash hands, Watch your distance.
+Help us help you - with the two W's - Wash your hands, Watch your distance.